G-constant-roll inflation: Conclusion

 \section{Conclusion}

-In this Letter we have investigated the constant roll models, in the context of the Galilean inflation.
-In the constant roll consideration we have found a general relationship between the function associated to the Galileon term $G(\varphi,\chi)$ and the Hubble parameter as the scalar field.
-This has led us to a general criterion for the reconstruction of the background variables, in particular the effective potential and the Hubble parameter in terms of the scalar field.
+In this paper, we have investigated different constant roll models, in the context of the Galilean inflation.
+In the constant roll consideration we have found a general relationship between the function associated with the Galileon term $G(\varphi,\chi)$ and the Hubble parameter and its derivatives in terms of the scalar field.
+This led us to a general criterion for the reconstruction of the background variables, in particular, the effective potential and the Hubble parameter in terms of the scalar field.

-In order to study analytical expressions in the constant roll models, we have considered that these models are described by different powers of the parameters $\nu$ and $n$ associated to the function $G(\varphi,\chi)\propto\varphi^\nu\,\chi^n$.
+In order to present an analytical discussion in the context of the constant-roll approach, we have considered that these models are described by different powers of the parameters $\nu$ and $n$ associated with the function $G(\varphi,\chi)\propto\varphi^\nu\,\chi^n$.
+Also, we have studied the situation in which the coupling function $G(\varphi,\chi)$ depends of both variables; the scalar field $\varphi$ and its kinetic energy $\chi$, see Eq.(\ref{u1}).

-In the first case, we took $\nu=1$ and $n=0$ wherewith the function $G(\varphi,\chi)=\gamma\varphi$, where $\gamma$ corresponds to a constant.
-Here, we have found the reconstruction for the Hubble parameter and the effective potential in terms of the scalar field together with the solution for the scalar field as a function of the time i.e., $\phi(t)$.
+For the specific case in which the coupling function $G(\varphi,\chi)\propto\varphi^\nu\,\chi^n$, as a first case, we took $\nu=1$ and $n=0$ wherewith the function $G(\varphi,\chi)=\gamma\varphi$, where $\gamma$ corresponds to a constant.
+Here, we have found the reconstruction for the Hubble parameter and the effective potential in terms of the scalar field together with the solution for the scalar field as a function of the time \textit{i.e.}, $\phi(t)$.
 Also, in the particular case in which the $\beta=-(3+\alpha)>0$ and the parameter $\gamma<1/2$, we have obtained the expressions for the curvature power spectrum, scalar spectral index and the tensor-to-scalar ratio in terms of the number of $e-$folds $N$.
 In this way, using the Planck data and for the specific case in which the number of the $e-$folds $N=60$, we have found the constraints on the parameters $M$, $\alpha$ and $\gamma$.
 In this respect, we have obtained a narrow range for the parameters $\gamma\sim 1/2$ and $\beta\sim{\mathcal{O}}(1)$, however for the energy scale $M$, we have found that in order to satisfy the constraints from Planck data the range for $M$ becomes $10^{-5}>M>10^{-11}$.
+In Fig.\ref{fig1AA} we show the contours curve related to the scalar spectral index as well to the tensor to scalar ratio for different values of the $\beta$ and $\gamma$ considering Eqs.(\ref{n15}) and (\ref{r1}), respectively.
+Here in both panels we have considered the number of $e$-folds $N=60$.
+From these plots, given a value of $n_s$ or $r$, one can constraint and visualize the parameter space ($\beta$,$\gamma$) from the observational Planck data.